6 Quick Downloads About Upgrading Your Reality With Essential Oils

 Why essential oils (EOs)?

 EO’s can be made from any part of the plant, the roots, leaves, flowers, fruits, or stems.
-Essential Oils are concentrated extracts from natural plant products (such as clove, rosemary, fennel, orange) using steam, mechanical press (i.e. cold press) or an “absolute” solvent extraction using carbon dioxide (CO2 extraction), perfumer’s alcohol or hexane (which may hold minute residual solvent).
+Essential certified organic oils are concentrated extracts from natural plant products (such as clove, rosemary, fennel, orange) using steam, mechanical press (i.e. cold press) or an “absolute” solvent extraction using carbon dioxide (CO2 extraction), perfumer’s alcohol or hexane (which may hold minute residual solvent).
 Essential oils may be hydrophobic, hydrophilic, or solvent in nature – note that all are extremely potent with aromatic compounds called terpenes which are extremely pharmacologically active at low concentrations.

 Research articles flooding www.pubmed.gov teach us that individual components of essential oils have a slew of beneficial effects in humans.
 When used appropriately, EOs can be a safe, effective treatment option for illness… and they can make your life way more awesome!